elementary-Inc/blog/_posts/2021/2021-12-20-elementary-os-6-1-available-now.md

 We made the leap from Web 3.38 to 41 which brings quite a number of improvements including a redesigned tab bar, several performance and stability fixes, and of course rounded window corners!

 The preferences dialog itself has been redesigned and now includes search.
 Managing search engines and passwords have been completely redesigned.
 A setting to disallow local storage is now included, and there's a new optional Google search suggestions feature that is off by default.
 Appearance settings now include the ability to add custom JavaScript.
-Fans of Firefox sync should note that this feature has moved from the preferences dialog to a toplevel item in the main menu.
+Fans of Firefox sync should note that this feature has moved from the preferences dialog to a top-level item in the main menu.

 The new tab bar includes slick animations when opening, closing, and reordering tabs.
 Drag and Drop is much improved.
 When there are many open tabs, they can now be scrolled through quickly instead of individually paged with arrows.
 Closing tabs waits to resize like elementary apps.
 And the new tab bar fully supports touch screens.
 For a deep dive into the new tab bar, check out [Alex's blog post](https://blogs.gnome.org/alexm/2021/03/13/reinventing-tabs/)